ikisanti/js-level-ts/README.md

-# WebUI JavaScript Interview Exercises (Globant Style)
+# Frontend JavaScript Interview Exercises

 This repository contains 40 coding challenges to practice JavaScript and DOM manipulation, based on real WebUI interview patterns from companies like **Globant**.